camunda/camunda-docs-manual/content/user-guide/process-applications/process-application-resources.md

 }
 ```

-Note that the engine API is not called from within delegation code but a from servlet instead.
-The process engine is therefore not aware of process application context and cannot perform a context switch to use the correct JSON data format for variable serialization.
+Note that the engine API is not called from within delegation code but from a servlet instead.
+The process engine is therefore not aware of the process application context and cannot perform a context switch to use the correct JSON data format for variable serialization.
 In consequence, the process application-specific JSON configuration does not apply.

-In such a case, process application context can be declared by using the static methods the class `org.camunda.bpm.application.ProcessApplicationContext` provides.
+In such a case, the process application context can be declared by using the static methods that the class `org.camunda.bpm.application.ProcessApplicationContext` provides.
 In particular, the method  `#setCurrentProcessApplication` declares the process application to switch into for following engine API invocations.
 The method `#clear` resets this declaration.
 In the example, we wrap the `#setVariable` invocation accordingly:

 ```java
 try {